DataDog/integrations-extras/buoyant_cloud/README.md

 2. Browse to the [Buoyant Cloud Settings][2] page, and click `Connect Datadog`.
 3. Browse to the [Buoyant Cloud Notifications][3] page.
 4. Click the kebab menu to edit a notificaiton.
-5. In the `Edit notification rule` dialog, in the `Destinations` section, select your Datadog org to have all events matching the notification rule sent to Datadog.
+5. Go to the `Destinations` section and select your Datadog account to send all events matching the notification rule sent to Datadog.

 ### Validation

 As Buoyant Cloud creates events, you should see them appear in Datadog [event explorer][4].

 ## Uninstallation

 1. Browse to the [Buoyant Cloud Settings][2] page
 2. Click the 3 dots to the right of your Datadog org
 3. Click `Remove`
 4. In the Datadog UI, remove any related Buoyant Cloud API keys from Organization Settings

 ## Data Collected